AI Agents Can Already Autonomously Perform Experimental High Energy Physics: The Framework

 \subsection{Task decomposition into phases}

 The orchestrator decomposes the analysis into sequential phases, each gated by the production of a written artifact on disk and passage of an independent review.
-Inference phases (4a--4c) are each followed by a documentation sub-phase in which the \texttt{note-writer} agent produces or updates the analysis note:
+Within each inference phase (4a--4c) the \texttt{note-writer} and \texttt{typesetter} agents produce or update the analysis note alongside the inference artifact (the documentation steps, commit-tagged \texttt{doc4a}--\texttt{doc4c}); a final documentation phase (Phase~5) then produces the publication figures, the final note, and the typeset PDF:

 \begin{enumerate} \item \textbf{Phase~1 --- Strategy} (4-bot review): The \texttt{executor} agent queries the literature corpus, identifies signal and background processes, proposes event selection, defines the blinding variable, and outlines the systematic uncertainty program.
 A mandatory reference analysis survey (2--3 published analyses) and a conventions compliance table are required.
 The output artifact is \texttt{STRATEGY.md}.